This is a simple content writer job description for business owners who want to hire.

 Some brands will require content writers to do a few other things on the side.
 For example, I have seen content writers helping with content distribution.
-Therefore, it is often required to have basic knowledge of other professional skills such as search engine optimization, social media management or reporting.
+Therefore, basic knowledge of other professional skills, such as search engine optimization, social media management, or reporting, is often required.

 #5.
 Ability to use content management systems and tools

-Content management systems empower brands to handle a lot of content in one place and an organized manner.
-So an experience using one of them (WordPress, Hubspot, etc.) will be great.
+Content management systems empower brands to handle a lot of content in one place and in an organized manner.
+So, an experience using one of them (WordPress, Hubspot, etc.) will be great.

 #6.
 Ability to create a simple content strategy or work with one